nmar722/At_stress_edgeR_GSEA/README.md

 sequencing of Arabidopsis plants in response to a combination of salt and heat stress have been downloaded from [Expression Atlas website](https://www.ebi.ac.uk/gxa/experiments/E-GEOD-72806/Downloads).

-Description of differential gene expression analysis with edgeR followint GSE analysis provides at [web link](https://nmar722.github.io/At_stress_edgeR_GSEA/)
+Description of differential gene expression analysis with edgeR following GSE analysis provides at [web link](https://nmar722.github.io/At_stress_edgeR_GSEA/)

 ### NOTE: